Enrollment Checklist

 Money

-The Office of International Services (ois@ncsu.edu) has developed a list of frequently asked student questions regarding COVID 19 Requirements at NC State.
-Click the first red link below for answers to such questions as:
+The Office of International Services (ois@ncsu.edu) has developed a list of frequently asked student questions regarding insurance and immunization requirements at NC State.

 Video: